2020 United States presidential election in Connecticut

 The 2020 United States presidential election in Connecticut was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 Connecticut voters chose electors to represent them in the Electoral College via a popular vote, pitting the Republican Party's nominee, incumbent President Donald Trump, and running mate Vice President Mike Pence against Democratic Party nominee, former Vice President Joe Biden, and his running mate California Senator Kamala Harris.
 Connecticut has seven electoral votes in the Electoral College.

+Prior to the election, Connecticut was considered to be a state Biden would win or a safe blue state.
+Biden went on to win by a 20.07% margin.

 Connecticut voted 16% more Democratic than the national average.

 Primary elections

 The primary elections were originally scheduled for April 28, 2020.
 On March 19, they were moved to June 2 due to concerns over the COVID-19 pandemic.
 Then on April 17, they were further pushed back to August 11.

 Republican primary

 The state had 28 delegates to the 2020 Republican National Convention, all going to Trump.